Microsoft refreshes Surface Laptop and Surface Pro with updated specs and black variants

 Unlike with last year’s Surface Book 2 and this year’s Surface Go, the company is not adding a USB-C port to the Surface Laptop Surface Pro.
 This is an odd choice given Surface fans have asked for USB-C ports and Microsoft has been slowly delivering.

-Back in Black
+Back to Black

 That said, this year’s Surface Laptop and Surface Pro do come with an obvious change: a black color option.
 That tidbit leaked over the weekend via a Microsoft New Zealand event invite titled “Microsoft Surface Back to Black” — a reference is to the fact that the original Surface, Surface Pro, and Surface Pro 2 had a semi-glossy black finish that Microsoft calls “dark titanium.”
 Infamous Microsoft leaker Walking Cat confirmed the black look with an image earlier today.